How well do you know hummingbirds? Try this short quiz and discover some surprising facts about these amazing little creatures.

 False.

 - While they are fantastic flyers, hummingbirds spend just 10% of their time in flight.
-Flying is extraordinarily demanding on their bodies so they make the best use of it for obtaining food and (occasionally) mating flights.
+Flying is extraordinarily demanding on their bodies so they make the best use of it for obtaining food and (occasionally) flights for mating.

 - The remainder of their time is spent sitting, digesting, and in torpor—a sleep-like state where their metabolic rate drops significantly to conserve energy.